Ballantine's: History

 In 2002 the large Dumbarton Grain distillery was mothballed, with production shifting to the Strathclyde Grain distillery in the Gorbals of Glasgow.
 In 2005 Ballantine's was acquired by Pernod Ricard.
-Ballantines still maintain a large bonded warehouse complex in Dumbarton East and a bottling plant to the North of the town.
+Ballantine's still maintain a large bonded warehouse complex in Dumbarton East and a bottling plant to the North of the town.

 In 2006, Sandy Hyslop was appointed as Ballantine's Master Blender – the 5th Master Blender in Ballantine's 180-year history.

+In November 2024, Ballantine’s releases its first single grain expression, named Ballantine’s Single Distillery.

 Products

-Ballantine's produces a range of seven expressions with various characteristics and age statements:
+Ballantine's produces a range of expressions with various characteristics and age statements: